Son Of A Preacher Man Chords | Dusty Springfield Guitar Lesson

 Son Of A Preacher Man chord chart.

-Capturing all of that in a clear, easy-to-read chart without making it look overly complicated took some effort!
+Capturing all that in a clear, readable format—without making it look overly complex—was the challenge!

-If you’d like to download the chart, here’s a PDF: Son of a Preacher Man chord chart PDF.
+Download the PDF here: Son of a Preacher Man chord chart PDF

-This chart was created using iReal Pro, and you can access the file here: Son of a Preacher Man chord chart iReal Pro.
+Get the iReal Pro file here: Son of a Preacher Man iReal Pro.

-Below is a video preview of the course, where I play the full song using the same backing track from the top of the page, followed by a preview of what we do in the course.
+Below is a course preview where I play the full song using the backing track, followed by a breakdown of the verse.

 Video blocked due to privacy settings